dhk/adventures-in-ai/README.md

 # adventures-in-ai
 Idle curiosities and experiments with AI tooling

+## Is the US The Greatest Democracy in the World
 This is a tongue-in-cheek analysis of comparing 8 nations each of whom is somehow a democracy comparable to the USA.

 The idea is to see how each nation scores compared the USA.